Child Custody Attorney

 Child custody is initially decided as part of a divorce, but may be modified after the divorce has been finalized.

 For help with a child custody case, please call us at 803-504-3411 to schedule a consultation.

 Child Custody Laws in South Carolina

 Judges must decide child custody disputes based on the best interests of the child.
 The court may require evidence from each parent about their living situation and ability to provide a safe environment for the child.
 Family court judges consider numerous factors in determining the best interest of the child.
 These factors include behavior of each parent and ability to provide a good living environment.

 South Carolina law treats men and women equally in custody cases.
 In 2012, a law passed mandating that family court judges consider joint custody if one of the parents requests it.
 In joint custody arrangements, both parents share responsibility for making major decisions in the child’s life.
 These can include decisions like what school they should attend, what medical care they need and what religious training they should have.

 In South Carolina, child custody rulings are never final, as long as the child is under the age of 18.
 Significant changes in the living environment of either parent could result in a change in child custody.
 Family court judges can modify some parts of a custody agreement.
 Changes could include adjustments to visitation or even switching which parent is the custodial parent.

 Custody is not the only way you can see your children.
-Visitation is considered a right of parents unless the court had determined otherwise.
+Parents have visitation rights unless the court rules otherwise.
 Disagreement over the time, place or length of visits can cause conflicts that may need to be resolved in court.
 If you are experiencing a conflict over visitation and need legal advice, please contact us to schedule a consultation.